 Book now: Ting Thai Caravan

 What: Snax Cafe is an independent cafe that proves popular with locals and tourists alike.
 The cafe is often busy at breakfast, with plenty of classic fried breakfast options available.
-From a full cooked breakfast, to bacon rolls, burgers, filled baked potatoes, toasties and wraps, the Snax Cafe menu is an endless list of delicious and reasonably-priced things.
+From a full cooked breakfast, to bacon rolls, burgers, filled baked potatoes, toasties and wraps, the Snax Cafe menu is an endless list of delicious reasonably-priced things.
 Yes, you can even get yourself a chip butty for a couple of quid and some change.
 You can't go wrong with Snax Cafe if you're looking to secure a cheap breakfast or lunch.

 Where: 15 West Register Street, EH2 2AA